-This is the fourth in our series of features from our first regional version of the Best of Branded Content Marketing (BOBCM), an interview with MediaCom Beyond Advertising‘s Head of EMEA (Europe, Middle East, Africa) Palle Finderup Diederichsen by joint editor and co-author Sandra Freisinger-Heinl:
+Interview with MediaCom Beyond Advertising’s Head of EMEA (Europe, Middle East, Africa) Palle Finderup Diederichsen by Sandra Freisinger-Heinl:

 Today’s audience will watch your video most probably on a social platform like Facebook.
 So this means it’s in a very busy environment, it’s autoplaying and silent.
 Therefore, a good video today has to capture the interest of your audience without using sound, in a very cluttered environment.
 That’s very different to the heyday of TV; it’s about being loud in a different way and it influences everything from the actual execution to how it will be distributed.

 Where do you put your video to make it a success?
 If it’s good, you can promote it using just a press release, or believe in viral engagement.
 If it’s not very good, you have to put it up on places such as YouTube in a ‘must-see format’ like a pre-roll, which you can’t skip.
 Non-skippable is the solution of choice when the content is poor.

 How does storytelling work best nowadays?